 Please schedule with us well in advance.
 An average of 10 minutes per page should be scheduled.
 For example, if a publication will be a four-page newsletter, 40 minutes should be allotted for either copyediting or proofreading.
 If your project’s production schedule changes, the copy editor/proofreader should be notified immediately.

-Our writing conforms to Associated Press (AP) style, which dictates grammar usage and ensures consistency and accuracy of information and data that is shared with the public.
-To schedule copyediting and proofreading assistance, please contact Jessica Smith.
+Our writing conforms to the Associated Press (AP) style, which dictates grammar usage and ensures consistency and accuracy of information and data that is shared with the public.
+To schedule copyediting and proofreading assistance, please contact Jessica Smith at email@example.com.

 WHAT’S THE DIFFERENCE BETWEEN COPYEDITING AND PROOFREADING?